Pindus: Major mountains

-The most notable mountains in the range are Mount Grammos, Mount Smolikas, Mount Vasilitsa, Tymfi or Gamila, Lakmos or Peristeri, the Athamanika or Tzoumerka mountains, Vardousia, and the Agrafa mountains.
+The most notable mountains in the range are Mount Gramos, Mount Smolikas, Mount Vasilitsa, Tymfi or Gamila, Lakmos or Peristeri, the Athamanika or Tzoumerka mountains, Vardousia, and the Agrafa mountains.
 Some mountains in Southern Greece are also considered part of the extended Pindus range.
 Its highest peak is on Mount Smolikas at an altitude of 2,637 meters.

 Population

 The main groups of Pindus are Epirotes, Roumeliotes, and Vlachs.
 There are many villages in the Pindus, one of them being Samarina, which boasts one of the highest elevations in Greece.
 The area had a traditional pastoral economy in which sheep were raised by shepherds who were ethnically Sarakatsani and Aromanian.
 Many of the villages, such as Perivoli and Smixi, include communities of Aromanians (Vlachs), originally shepherds and farmers.
 In recent decades, a number of villages, such as Metsovo, have developed into tourist resorts with ski facilities.

 Transportation

 The A2 motorway (Egnatia Odos) serves the region and connects it with the rest of Greece.